univention/ox-connector/docs/troubleshooting.rst

 Duplicated *displaynames*
 =========================

-In OX Connector version 2.1.4 the udm property *oxDisplayName* has been replaced by *displayName* and the limitation that forced the former to have a unique value has been removed.
+In OX Connector version 2.2.0 the UDM property *oxDisplayName* does not have a unique constraint anymore.

-If duplicate values are used in this attribute the *SOAP API* calls will fail with the following exception.
+If duplicate values are used, but OX is not prepared for that, the *SOAP API* calls will fail with the following exception.

 .. code-block:: console